Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your system to run, it won’t activate.

 The first step is ensuring it’s switched to “cool” and not “heat.”
 Otherwise your AC may not start running.
-Or you could receive hot air moving from vents because the heater is going instead.
+You could also receive hot air moving from vents because the heater is going instead.

 If you rely on a digital thermostat: